-Stripflock - Has a nice felt like feel to it.
-It is thicker than regular HTV and is great when you want add texture or thickness to your design.
+Stripflock - Has a nice felt-like feel to it.
+It is thicker than regular HTV and is great when you want to add texture or thickness to your design.
 It is also great for coloring shirts for kids.

 Brick 600 - Similar to Stripflock in thickness BUT this has more of a leather feel to it.